Kamu1403/Kamu1403/README.md

 - 👯 I’m now collaborating on the VRX 2023 competition, with the Inspiration Robotics team at TritonAI -->

-- 🔭 I'm currently a graduate student of Data Science at UCSD
-- 🌱 I’m currently learning architecture for distributed database: Redis, NoSQL ...
+- 🔭 **Education:** Master's in Data Science, UC San Diego.
+- 👯 **Collaboration:** Working at SanDiego350 on Transit Oriented Development (TOD) planning research from GIS data.
+- 🌱 **Learning:** Currently focusing on distributed database architecture, including Redis on Kubernetes and NoSQL technologies...
-- 💬 Ask me any questions about my project
+- 💬 **Let's Connect:** Feel free to ask me questions about my projects or interests in data science.
-- 📫 How to reach me: <jil386@ucsd.edu>
+- 📫 **Contact:** Reach me at <jil386@ucsd.edu>.

+*Excited to connect and collaborate on innovative projects!*